infotexture/dita-bootstrap/README.md

 ### Custom CSS

-To supplement the chosen theme, pass a custom CSS file to the `dita` command via the `--args.css` parameter, for a complete override of the theme CSS where the default bootstrap CSS is no longer required, set `--bootstrap.theme=none` as shown:
+To supplement the chosen theme, pass a custom CSS file to the `dita` command via the `--args.css` parameter.
+For a complete override of the theme CSS where the default Bootstrap CSS is no longer required, set `--bootstrap.theme=none`:

 ```console
 dita --input=path/to/your.ditamap \